cswclui/katacoda-scenarios-1/12factor-001/step07.md

 ## Objective
-The objective of this lesson is demonstrate how to start the lab's demonstration application's webserver and then call the server using the `curl` command.
+The objective of this lesson is to demonstrate how to start the lab's demonstration application's webserver and then call the server using the `curl` command.

 ## Steps